-If an indicator controls either the nondisplay or protect field attributes, or both, and column separators are requested, the separators are not displayed if the indicator is on when the field is displayed.
+If indicators control both the nondisplay and protect field attributes and column separators are specified, column separators are not displayed if the indicators are on when the field is displayed.

 Column separators are not controlled by indicators, Any color that requires the use of column separators cannot be program controlled.